Best Samsung Smart TV apps

 Other top picks include The IT Crowd, Black Books (both written by the excellent Graham Lineham) and my personal guilty pleasure Grand Designs.

 Our next pick is a little different from the other streaming services on this list.
-PlayStation Now is an app which allows you to play a variety of PlayStation 3 games on your TV.
+Instead of streaming videos from a service, PLEX allows you to curate a collection of your own on a media server and stream it to whichever device you want.

 HBO Go and HBO Now are both streaming services from the television network behind such classics as The Sopranos, The Wire and more recently Game of Thrones.
 No other network has produced quite as many classics as the Home Box Office has.